Meeting standard requirements

 DIN 51097 – Testing of Floor Coverings – Determination of Anti Slip Properties – Wet Loaded Barefoot Areas – Walking Method – Ramp Test

 A ramp test where operators walk with bare feet on a contaminant of 1g/litre soap solution sprayed onto the surface at a rate of 6 litres per minute.
 Two operators walk in a controlled manner at a set pace over a one metre distance of the surface under test.
 The operators take four half gait steps forward and backward twice.
 If there is no slip the angle of the surface is raised by approximately one degree and the process is repeated until a slip occurs.
 The angle of slip categorises the surface as A (≥12°), B (≥18°) or C (≥24°).
 It is important to recognise, there is no correlation between this test and the pendulum.
+This standard will be superseded by EN 16165.

 DIN 51130 – Testing of Floor Coverings – Determination of Anti Slip Properties – Workrooms and Fields of Activities with Slip Danger – Walking Method – Ramp Test